kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Why We're Doing This

-AI terms move fast.
+AI terms move fast
-You hear a name, and by the time you learn it, it's already old.
+You hear a name, and by the time you learn it, it's already old
-The goal today is not to chase hype.
+The goal today is not to chase hype
 The goal is to understand the ideas behind the words

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.